Mhna1234/algo-trading-modeling/docs/STRATEGIES.md

-# Strategy Guide - Trading Strategies v2.2.0
+# Strategy Guide - Trading Strategies v3.0

-This guide provides detailed information about the 12 validated trading strategies in the Portfolio Engine.
+This guide provides detailed information about the 20+ validated trading strategies in the Portfolio Engine.

-## Strategy Overview (12 Production-Ready Strategies)
+## Strategy Overview (20+ Production-Ready Strategies)

-All strategies have been validated with comprehensive testing (5-year weekly & 10-year daily backtests) and show positive returns with proper transaction cost modeling (v2.2.0 fix).
+All strategies have been validated with comprehensive testing (5-year weekly backtests, 2019-2024) and show positive returns with proper transaction cost modeling.
+All strategies are implemented in `src/strategy_wrapper.py`.

 ### Basic Strategies
 1. **Equal Weight** - 1/N baseline portfolio